Graded Hoare Logic and its Categorical Semantics: Overview of GHL and Prospectus of its Model

-We begin with an informal overview of our contributions.
-As we discussed in the introduction, several works have explored the use of Hoare logics combined with some form of implicit or explicit grading, in order to analyze program behavior.
-Here we want to study them in a uniform way.
-Let us start with an example which can be derived in the Union Bound logic~\cite{DBLP:conf/icalp/BartheGGHS16}:
+As discussed in the introduction, several works explore Hoare logics combined with some form of implicit or explicit grading for program analysis.
+Our aim is to study these in a uniform way.
+We informally introduce of our approach here.